Our founder Bipsha and a street dog called Sheru

 I’m Bipsha, Founder of Street Souls, a UK-registered charity supporting street animals in Nepal, my home country.

 During lockdown, seeing the growing crisis for street animals pushed me to take action.
 What started as small acts of compassion grew into rescue work and wider animal welfare initiatives rooted in safe coexistence.
+That journey became a mission and that mission became Street Souls.

 2020